TRY A COOLING LAKE

 These lakes offer some early spring like fishing even before spring has hit at regular lakes due to their warmer discharge waters that could right now be in the 50s to mid-60s.
 The purpose of these lakes is to cool the electric generators thus keeping the waters warmer later in the year and earlier in the spring than other natural lakes.
 Thus, creating a much longer feeding and growing season, which in turn is a place where many of the big fish live.
 The water is the warmest near the plant and cools as it goes around the lake and in turn the amount of generating activity will determine how warm the water is flowing from the plant.
-On top of this is the advantage of the current created from the plant generating power along with a plus of lots of shore fishing opportunities as much of these lakes have shoreline lined with rock.
+On top of this is the advantage of the current created from the plant generating power along with lots of shore fishing opportunities as much of these lakes have shoreline lined with rock.

 Here are some Power-Plant cooling lakes in Illinois that provide great fishing during winter: Powerton Lake - south of Pekin, Clinton Lake - east of Clinton, Lake Springfield – at southeast edge of Springfield which requires a permit, and Lake of Egypt - south of Marion.
 These 5 lakes have no motor size limits but do have some site or seasonal restrictions you need to check into.
 Sangchris Lake - southeast of Springfield, Newton Lake - southeast of Effingham and Coffeen Lake - southeast of Litchfield all have a 25hp motor limit and Baldwin Lake - southeast of St. Louis has a 50hp limit.
 The other two cooling lakes that are closed during winter are Braidwood Lake – near Braidwood that usually opens March 1st and LaSalle Lake – south of Seneca that may open around mid-March.
 Since these two lakes may open on different days each year, be sure to check before going.